 Powell River, located 170 kilometers from Vancouver, is the central city of the Upper Sunshine Coast, surrounded by green mountains and the blue sea.
 As the saying goes: "Rely on the mountains to eat from the mountains, rely on the sea to eat from the sea."
-Therefore, for food lovers, this place is a paradise of delicacies!
+Therefore, for food lovers, this place is a paradise of mountain delicacies and seafood!

 Another appealing aspect of Powell River is its history.
 The Old Town Site, located on the northern waterfront of the town, is the only place in Western Canada designated as a national historic site, home to what was once the largest paper mill in the world and Canada's oldest Patricia Theatre.

 Attracted by Powell's food and history, I set off from Richmond, Vancouver last Christmas holiday, braving a snowstorm, driving for nearly 4 hours and covering almost two hundred kilometers, then transferring twice on ferries.
-After a challenging journey, I finally arrived in Powell City at midnight on December 22, staying at the historic Rodmay Hotel built in 1911, which I had booked in the summer.
+After a challenging journey, I finally arrived in Powell City at midnight on December 22, staying at the historic Rodmay Hotel, which was built in 1911 and booked in advance during the summer.

-Undeterred by the heavy snow, I arrived in Powell, and heaven rewarded me with unexpected surprises!
-The next day, after the snow, the sky cleared, and the high-latitude sun rose almost from the south, its dazzling rays shining on the fresh snow, like a bride's wedding dress, crystal clear and bright.
-Surrounded by my joyful imagination, I went with the flow, driving across the endless snowy plains, unfolding all my romantic imaginings of this city.
+Undeterred by the heavy snow upon arriving in Powell, I was rewarded with unexpected surprises!
+The next day, after the snow, the sky cleared, and the high-latitude sun rose almost from the south, its dazzling rays shining on the fresh snow, resembling a bride's wedding dress, crystal clear and bright.
+Surrounded by my joyful imagination, I went with the flow, driving across the endless snowfields, unfolding all my romantic imaginings of this city.

-Rationality can make me realize that I am part of the world, which can develop into a part of my spirit, but it will never grant me the gift of wild imagination.
+Rationality allows me to realize that I am part of the world, which can develop into a part of my spirit, but it never grants me the gift of free imagination.
 So, that morning, from the moment I opened my eyes, I did not stop letting my spirit soar.
-Eight thousand miles of clouds and moon, now looking back, my stay in Powell City is most memorable for my romantic feelings and the love for food that perfectly aligns with my imagination.
+Eight thousand miles of clouds and moon, now recalling my stay in Powell City, the most profound memory is my romantic feelings and the love for food here that perfectly aligns with my imagination.

-The beautiful owner, Edie, suffers from cancer, yet remains optimistic in her work and life after having one lung and one kidney removed.
+The beautiful owner, Edie, suffers from cancer, yet remains optimistic, working and living joyfully even after having one lung and one kidney removed.
 Because of love, Edie and her handsome French husband still warmly support each other, continuing to write their culinary story that has lasted over 60 years.
-It is said that guests who have seen their story, if moved to tears, have truly loved someone in their lifetime.
+It is said that guests who have seen their story and cried are those who have truly loved someone in their lives.

-Lunch was at an Indian restaurant, where the rich aroma of curry accompanied by sacred sounds made the meal a visual art experience, with the colorful decor of the restaurant perfect for photos.
-The staple food for Indians is usually a combination of flatbreads and rice, with the order being: eat the bread first, then the rice.
-Indian rice is made from BASMATI rice, which is long and fragrant.
+Lunch was at an Indian-style restaurant, where the rich aroma of curry accompanied by sacred sounds made the meal a visual art experience.
+The colorful decor of the restaurant was perfect for taking photos.
+The staple food for Indians usually consists of flatbreads and rice served together, with the order being: eat the bread first, then the rice.
+The rice is made from BASMATI rice, which is long and fragrant.
 It is said that its aroma is determined by the Indian climate, or perhaps it belongs to the same variety as the world-famous Thai jasmine rice.
-The baked flatbread was also fragrant, soft yet chewy, and finally, the owner served me a cup of spiced Indian tea, MASALA, which was rich, sweet, and smooth, full of the flavor of Bollywood love stories.
+The baked flatbread was also fragrant, soft yet chewy, and finally, the owner served me a cup of spiced Indian tea, MASALA, which was rich, sweet, and smooth, full of the flavor of Bollywood love movies.

 Seeing this elderly couple still working so late filled me with respect.
 Perhaps it is their hard work and warmth that have allowed their restaurant to thrive in Powell River for nearly 50 years.

-The flavors of the Powell Christmas holiday are filled with love.
+The food during the Powell Christmas holiday is filled with the taste of love.

 Edie Rae's Cafe and Granada restaurant are both family-run establishments that have persisted for decades because of love.
 Edie and her French husband have created a restaurant with both English and French characteristics.
-Despite Edie's struggles with illness, the love story of this devoted couple, who remain inseparable, is reflected in every menu.
-Under the midnight starry sky, the owners of Granada restaurant have walked through fifty years together, cooking through the years and tending to the fire of love, which also moves me.
+Despite Edie's struggles with illness, the love story of this devoted couple, who remain inseparable, is passed down through every menu.
+Under the midnight starry sky, the owners of Granada restaurant have walked through fifty years together, cooking through the years and keeping the flame of love alive, which also moves me.

 I recorded videos of these two restaurants, with the soundtrack being the love song "Fifty Years Later" by online singer Hai Lai A Mu: